Tips for hybrid teaching

 Some top tips to keep in mind when planning changes to your teaching as a result of external circumstances.

-It is important to remember that good teaching whether face to face, online or a hybrid mix of both, has some of the same principles: a strong teacher presence, engaged learning communities, contact time between teacher and student and for students in pairs or groups.
+It is important to remember that good teaching whether face to face, digital or a hybrid mix of both, has some of the same principles: a strong teacher presence, engaged learning communities, contact time between teacher and student and for students in pairs or groups.
 The following tips are designed to facilitate that as simply as possible and minimise disruption both for you and your students.

 Keep it simple.
 See the technology as servicing some core teaching functions and only choose what you need in relation to external restraints.
 Video for lectures (if you lecture), discussion boards for debates and dialogue, a virtual learning environment for hosting your content, a well-structured reading list, maybe a blog for student reflection and group work.